Bauers hits for cycle as Indians drub Tigers 13-4

 Miguel Cabrera and Brandon Dixon hit consecutive homers for Detroit in the second.

-The 23-year-old Bauers came into the game hitting just .209, but he opened the scoring with an RBI double in the second.
+The 23-year-old Bauers came into the game hitting just .209, and he had a chat with manager Terry Francona before the game.

+“I have a responsibility to try to help, but he’s responsible for what happened, and I’m proud of him,” Francona said.
+“We talked for a long time, but he’s the one that did it.”

+Bauers opened the scoring with an RBI double in the second.
 The Indians led 2-0 before Cabrera and Dixon answered with solo shots.

 Cleveland hit for the cycle as a team in the fourth.
 Roberto Perez and Bauers hit singles to start the inning, then came home on Martin’s homer.
 The Indians later loaded the bases, and second baseman Harold Castro’s one-out error allowed two runs to score.